V-Team-Development/hungry_dungeon_ttrpg/unsorted/skills.md

 ## Rolls

-When asked for a roll, take as many D6 dice as is specified - usually, it's your skill level - and roll them.
+When asked for a roll, take as many D6 dice as is specified and roll them.
 Every 5 or 6 is a success, and the total number of successes is the result of your roll.
+After this, add the skill bonus, if it exists.

+To roll for a skill, add together your skill levels in the primary and secondary stats for that skill.
+If the skill has no secondary stat, use the primary stat twice.

 In some cases, you may be given the "critical dice" modifier.
 When this is active, rolling a 6 allows you to re-roll that die, adding another success to